Knoph1/alx_html_css/README.md

-# Knoph Oluoch Ayieko - Portfolio Website
+# Knoph Ayieko - Portfolio Website

 Welcome to my personal **portfolio website**, built with fundamental HTML and CSS.
 This project showcases my professional background, technical projects, and provides a platform for contact and networking.